-Pam is a member of the Yakangler.com Pro Staff team, TFO Flyrods, Hobie Fishing Team, and Columbia Sportswear Pro team.
-She is the President of the Kentucky Kayak Fishing Association where "Yaks Give Back".
+Pam is a member of the Yakangler.com Pro Staff team, TFO Flyrods, Hobie Polarized and Columbia Sportswear Pro team.
+She is a member of the Kentucky Kayak Fishing Association where "Yaks Give Back".
 Their objectives include environmental clean up projects, working with Special Olympics and wounded veterans, and promoting the growth of kayak fishing and safety in our state.

 Pam is also the author of ShesAManiYak.com and can be found on Twitter @shesaManiYak.

 Chances are that if you've been fishing for any amount of time, or perhaps even if you're a new angler, you've hit some dry spells when it comes to catching fish.
 After all, we do call it "fishing".
 If we were always successful we would surely call it "catching"!